 The visit happened by chance.
 Dr. Lodish, a pediatric endocrinologist at the National Institutes of Health (NIH), was on a scavenger hunt organized as part of her tenth reunion at Yale Medical School.
-It was one in a series of activities for people who want to give their family a taste of what it’s like to be part of an institution with so much history.

 “What a crazy coincidence,” Dr. Lodish said to herself.
 “I devote my career to studying kids with Cushing's disease, and here I am, surrounded by these brains he operated on.”

 The brains, which were not on display when Dr. Lodish was a student at Yale, are part of the vast collection assembled in the early 1900s by Dr. Harvey Cushing, widely considered the father of modern neurosurgery.
 The brains had belonged to patients who had some of the country’s very first brain surgeries.
 After a conversation and tour with Cushing Center coordinator Terry Dagradi, Dr. Lodish began to wonder if the extraordinary genetic record inside these jars could be used to answer questions that arise in her own research, which focuses on the genetics behind pituitary tumors in children.